 Lights Dim after Sunset

 To cultivate your inner stillness, keep the lights dim after sunset.
 This will naturally support a quiet, restful mind.
 You can light candles, the fireplace, or simply keep the lights low before bedtime.
-Keeping the lights dim after sunset keeps you in rhythm with nature’s cycles, reduces stimulation and encourages quiet activities.
+Keeping the lights dim after sunset keeps you in rhythm with nature’s cycles, reduces stimulation, and encourages quiet activities.

-If you need to be in activity, be mindful and present.
+If you need to be in an activity, be mindful and present.
 Do one thing at a time.